ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 # Subprojects Plugin Replaced

 The `subprojects` plugin has been completely replaced by the more-powerful `dependencies` plugin.
 To retain your previous functionality, you need to do a little reorganizing in your `project.yml` file.
 Obviously the `:subprojects` section is now called `:dependencies`.
 The collection of `:paths` is now `:deps`.
 We'll have a little more organizing to do once we're inside that section as well.
-Your `:source` is now organized in `:source_path` and, since you're not fetching it form another project, the `:fetch:method` should be set to `:none`.
-The `:build_root` now becomes `:build_path`.
-You'll also need to specify the name of the library produced under `:artifacts:static_libraries`.
+Your `:source` is now organized in `:paths` ↳ `:source` and, since you're not fetching it form another project, the `:fetch` ↳ `:method` should be set to `:none`.
+The `:build_root` now becomes `:paths` ↳ `:build`.
+You'll also need to specify the name of the library produced under `:artifacts` ↳ `:static_libraries`.

 For example: